bruvellu/terebratalia-wnts/wnt.md

 by direct binding to Wnt proteins [@Hsieh1999-rt].
 The protein has five EGF repeats and a typical unique *wif* domain which is shared with RYK receptor tyrosine kinases [@Hsieh1999-rt; @Cruciat2013-zs].
-In *T. transversa* we identified one *wif* gene (@fig:wif-tree). *wif* expression is constant along the developmental stages with a peak at the late gastrula stage (@fig:profiling). *wif* expression differs significantly from *sfrp1/2/5* and *dkk*.
-It is mainly expressed in the mesoderm throughout all developmental stages (@fig:antagonists).
+In *T. transversa* we identified one *wif* gene (@fig:wif-tree).
+It has a relatively low and stable expression levels throughout development with a peak at the late gastrula stage (@fig:profiling).
+Unlike *sfrp1/2/5* and *dkk*, *wif* is mainly expressed in the mesoderm from gastrulation to the late larva stage (@fig:antagonists).